-Rates for standard and preferred customers are regulated under Texas Insurance Code 5.101--benchmark rating with flexibility bands.
+Rates for standard and preferred customers are regulated under Texas Insurance Code 5.101-benchmark rating with flexibility bands.
 The standard/preferred market represents about 75 to 80 percent of the total private passenger automobile insurance market in Texas.

-Drivers who do not qualify for standard or preferred coverage are written in the non-standard market by companies with the least restrictive underwriting guidelines and the highest prices--mostly non-rate regulated county mutual companies.
+Drivers who do not qualify for standard or preferred coverage are written in the non-standard market by companies with the least restrictive underwriting guidelines and the highest prices-mostly non-rate regulated county mutual companies.
 County mutuals are not subject to Article 5.101 and are not governed by the rating rules of the Texas Automobile Rules and Rating Manual.
 In the second quarter of 1996, about 20 county mutual insurers wrote private passenger automobile policies.

-When an auto insurer does not want to insure a particular consumer in its standard or preferred company, the insurer's agent may assign the applicant to the Texas AutomobileInsurance Plan Association (TAIPA).
+When an auto insurer does not want to insure a particular consumer in its standard or preferred company, the insurer's agent may assign the applicant to the Texas Automobile Insurance Plan Association (TAIPA).
 In recent years, rates for TAIPA have risen dramatically to levels at or above county mutual rate levels.

-Study Method

-This study of private passenger insurance availability is based upon data supplied by the Texas Department of Insurance (TDI).
-The measure of insurance availability used is the share of vehicles insured by non-standard insurers and the TAIPA (assigned risk) as a percentage of all vehicles insured.
+Study Method: This study of private passenger insurance availability is based upon data supplied by the Texas Department of Insurance (TDI).
+The measure of insurance availability used is the share of vehicles insured by non-standard insurers and the TAIPA(assigned risk) as a percentage of all vehicles insured.
 Because people insured by non-standard insurers and TAIPA have been rejected by the standard market, we call this measure the auto insurance rejection rate.

-This ratio of TAIPA plus nonstandard to total exposures is

-an excellent measure of private passenger automobile insurance availability because the measure identifies the share of all consumers who sought automobile insurance, could afford it, paid for it, and yet, were rejected by standard and preferred companies.
+This ratio of TAIPA plus nonstandard to total exposures is an excellent measure of private passenger automobile insurance availability because the measure identifies the share of all consumers who sought automobile insurance, could afford it, paid for it, and yet, were rejected by standard and preferred companies.
 Because substandard company rates are typically very high and consumers are not eligible for coverage through TAIPA unless they are unable to obtain standard coverage, the class of consumers insured through TAIPA or by substandard companies constitutes a class of consumers for whom coverage in the standard and preferred market was not available.

-Statewide Results

-Table 1 groups Zip Codes by the auto insurance rejection rate.
+Statewide Results: Table I groups Zip Codes by the auto insurance rejection rate.
 As the rejection rate increases, and availability decreases, the share of minority population increases and the median household income decreases.
 Between 1992 and 1996, little has changed for low-income and minority consumers.
 Both income and race are statistically significant predictors of availability.

-On a statewide basis in 1996, 22.6 percent of insured drivers had non-standard or TAIPA coverage.
+On a statewide basis in 1996, 22.5 percent of insured drivers had non-standard or TAIPA coverage.
 But, in ZIP Codes with high minority populations and low median household income, the percentage of drivers who had non-standard or TAIPA coverage was substantially higher than the statewide average.
-Conversely, in Zip Codes with low minority populations and high median household income, the percentage of drivers who had non-standard or TAIPA coverage was substantially lower than the statewide average.